 A time-honored project management principal is that you can pick only two of the above for any project.
 Whether this is idea is true or not, the concept of framing your next web project as a balancing act can help you save time and money.
-Here are some simple strategies that can help you save money.
+Here are some simple strategies for creating websites on a budget.

 create and deliver an asset library at the first meeting

 Create a library of images, documents, and similar assets that the site will use and make sure they are easily accessible, organized, and high quality.
 Have these ready at your first meeting.
 The process of gathering and organizing content is sometimes very difficult and prolonged.
 Delivering a library of assets early in the process communicates that you are organized, production-oriented, and ready to solve problems.

 know your budget in advance and avoid a prolonged sales cycle

 Knowing your budget in advance will help you make decisions in a prompt way.
 Communicating to your designer that you are able to make and commit to decisions will help your position when negotiating.
 Asking for more than one or two sales meetings may put you at risk for appearing high maintenance or indecisive.

 Identify at the outset who will be involved in working on the website.
 If you have writers on your team, for example, you can undertake responsibility for creating much of the site’s copywriting and can dramatically lower your costs.
 Identifying decision makers early in the process will also help simplify the process, further reducing costs.

 Other resources you bring to the table can include photographers, designers, social media specialists, media planners, and other roles.

 For some web developers, a team of client-chosen “experts” can raise huge red flags because of the risk of creating a complicated, impossible-to-manage process.
 Others will embrace the concept without pause.
 Our recommendation would be to discuss it and see what’s the best fit.
 It’s important to make sure your agreement with the designer works for both you.